nekernel-org/necti/dev/NDK/ReadMe.md

 # NDK Compiler DLL

-## Compiler, Assembler and Linker
+## Compiler, Assembler and Linker DLL.

-This contains a set of tools necessary to compile ZKA programs.
+This contains a set of tools necessary to compile a ZKA program.